allejo/PhpSoda/README.md

 // Write a SoqlQuery naturally
 $soql->select("date_posted", "state", "sample_type")
-     ->where("state = 'AR'");
+     ->where("state = 'AR'")
+     ->limit(1);

-// Finally, get the results
+// Fetch the dataset into an associative array
 $results = $ds->getDataset($soql);
 ```

 ## Getting Help

-There are a few different ways to get help with and discuss this library.
-You may either [create an issue](https://github.com/allejo/PhpSoda/issues) or stop by IRC.
-Join the **#socrata-soda** channel on the Freenode network and look for 'allejo'.
+To get help, you may either [create an issue](https://github.com/allejo/PhpSoda/issues) or stop by IRC; I'm available on IRC as "allejo" so feel free to ping me.
+I recommend creating an issue in case others have the same question but for quick help, IRC works just fine.

+To report a bug or request a feature, please submit an issue.

+### IRC

+Channel: **#socrata-soda**
+Network: irc.freenode.net

 ## Thank You